AlexandrSokolov/ansible_java_generators/README.md

   git commit -m "Initial commit" git push -u origin master
   ```
-  The certain command you can find on the github/gitlab.
+  The certain commands you can find on the github/gitlab.

   Note: do not config `user.name` and `user.email` globally if you use more than a single git host.

-#### Generate REST Services with API TODO, correct dependency!!!
+#### Generate REST API and REST Services

+The script generates new `rest_api` and `front_end_war` maven modules.

-Now you can implement REST service:
+Steps to implement your own REST service:
 - write a REST interface in `rest_api` module (REST API), without implementation
 - write DTO REST objects
 - write unit tests to serialize/deserialize DTO into/from the json text.
 Extend `BaseTest` from `commons_test`